-- 6. Per the Tariff, a Participant can modify the results of step 5 to account for loads that will be added or removed during the Season.
-A Participant will need to attest to the accuracy of any modification (see Appendix A P50 Load Forecast Modifications Senior Official Attestation).
+- 6. Per the Tariff, a Participant can modify the results of Step 1 to capture load changes during the forecast window and ensure the results of Step 5 are correct.
+If historical load data is available the affected Participants are responsible for adjusting any monthly peak loads for in Step 1 that do not capture the load change.
+If historical load data is unavailable (e.g. a new data center) the affected Participant is responsible for generating synthetic load data and adjusting any monthly peak loads in Step 1 that do not capture the load change.
+Amending the results of Step 1 will be necessary until the peak load for each Month of the Summer Season for the last available five season automatically fully capture the impacts of the load change through the Historical Load Data submitted as part of the Advance Assessment.
+A Participant will need to attest to the accuracy of any modification (see Appendix A P50 Peak Load Forecast Modifications Senior Official Attestation).
 Additions and removals of load are separate and distinct from Load Growth Factors discussed in Section 5 and are intended to capture significant one-time changes such as the addition or loss of a large industrial customer. - 7.
 Per the Tariff, a specified Load Growth Factor will then be applied to the results of step 6 (see Section 5) for each year following the last year in the Historical Load Data.
 For example, the Monthly P50 Peak Load Forecast unadjusted is multiplied by the Load Growth Factor once for 2023 and again to arrive at the 2024 Monthly P50 Peak Load Forecast adjusted for load growth value in the last column in Table 2).